jaideepsinhdabhi/JustDataML/README.md

 ## Requirements

-to Run this Tool you will Require
+To run this Tool you will Require
-Below this thing to do
+Below these things to do

 ## Installation

-Suggestion: Please Use a Virtual env for this to succesfully run it
+Suggestion: Please Use a Virtual env for this to successfully run it

 1. Install my Application with pip install